Slack Enterprise Grid: are you going on or off the grid?

 Slack Enterprise Grid has now reached over 150 paid customers.
 Customers now living life on the grid include huge organizations like IBM, 21st Century Fox, Capital One, Intuit and many others.
 Capital One alone, has 25,000 users.
 The question is, should your business consider migrating to Slack Enterprise Grid, and if you also use Office 365, Cisco hardware, or other collaboration tools, how does it fit in to an overall Unified Comms strategy?

-Why get on the grid?
+Why get on the Slack Enterprise Grid?

 Slack Enterprise Grid offers power through versatility and scalability for large customers.
 Businesses are using more tools than ever before to stay connected.
 As the need for collaboration grows, a single Slack workplace may not be enough to empower your team.